• Skip to main content

 • Puree the bananas until there are no chunks left and is completely smooth.

-• Nutrition info is based on 1 vegan gluten-free banana muffin without any add-ins.
+• Nutrition info is based on 1 vegan gluten-free banana muffin without any add-ins and the recipe made as written.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 Nutrition Info: